leon4rd/test/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Just read a few facts about frogs.
+They were ribbiting.